MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyLocalChatControl/methods/partylocalchatcontrol_configureaudiomanipulationrenderstream.md

 ## Remarks

 If the configuration is non-null, an audio manipulation render stream will be created for this chat control.
-Such a stream acts as the render pipeline for audio that will be rendered to this chat control.
-If the configuration is null, and a stream has previously been configured, the stream will be destroyed. <br /><br /> Upon completion of the asynchronous operation, when a non-null configuration was specified, a render stream for this chat control can be queried via [PartyLocalChatControl::GetAudioManipulationRenderStream()](partylocalchatcontrol_getaudiomanipulationrenderstream.md).
+This render stream acts as the render pipeline for audio that will be rendered to this chat control.
+If the configuration is null, and a stream has previously been configured, the render stream will be destroyed. <br /><br /> Upon completion of the asynchronous operation, when a non-null configuration was specified, a render stream for this chat control can be queried via [PartyLocalChatControl::GetAudioManipulationRenderStream()](partylocalchatcontrol_getaudiomanipulationrenderstream.md).
 Completion is indicated by a [PartyConfigureAudioManipulationRenderStreamCompletedStateChange](../../../structs/partyconfigureaudiomanipulationrenderstreamcompletedstatechange.md).

 ### Platform support and supported formats